ErikTsai/Accessible-Storage-Container/README.md

-This repository contains the code necessary for the STM32 Nucleo circuit to run.
+This repository contains the code necessary for the STM32 Nucleo circuit to compile.